CASE STUDY: Challenges Faced by CMOs in a Dynamic Business Landscape

 The Most Pressing Challenge: Balancing Short-Term and Long-Term Objectives

-The greatest challenge identified by CMOs, with 50% of respondents selecting this option, was balancing short-term and long-term objectives.
-This underscores the tightrope CMOs must walk, ensuring immediate business performance while laying the groundwork for future success.
+The greatest challenge for CMOs, cited by 44% of respondents, is balancing short-term and long-term objectives—managing immediate performance while planning for future success.

 Two respondents provided further insights into this challenge: